trentlarson/endorser-ch/README.md

   - x 90 1 add in-network data for each insert
 - 90 5 write & support use-cases
 - 85 1 look into the actoin & tenure results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
+- 80 0 optimize seesObjectThroughOthers rather than 2 awaits
 - 80 1 don't insert same subject-object into network DB
 - 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)
 - 70 2 add Typescript